PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 ```

 As you can see, the internal logic of the **OnExecutingAsync** method gets a reference to the current **HttpContext** object.
 Then, using the ***Microsoft.Identity.Web*** library, invokes the **AuthenticateAzureFunctionAsync** method to validate the OAuth 2.0 Access Token provided as a Bearer Authorization header in the HTTP request for the target API.
-Once the request is authenticated, the code tries to get the permission scopes associated defined in the Access Token (via the *http://schemas.microsoft.com/identity/claims/scope* claim).
+Once the request is authenticated, the code tries to get the permission scopes defined in the Access Token (via the *http://schemas.microsoft.com/identity/claims/scope* claim).
 If the permission scopes are available, it validates that those scopes match with the requirements of the current function (i.e. *Orders.Read* or *Orders.FullControl*).
 If the permission scopes are correct, all good.
 If not, the filter will clear the response and send back an HTTP 403 (Forbidden) response.

-## Function App Hosting
+## <a name="">Function App Hosting</a>
 We are now ready to host the Function App on Microsoft Azure.
-From Visual Studio you can publish the solution target a new or an already existing Function App.
+From Visual Studio you can publish the solution targeting a new or an already existing Function App.
 Once the app is published, remember to configure the settings accordingly to what is described in previous section <a href="#authN">**Authentication**</a>.

 > Important: Being the fact that the AAD app is configured for multi-tenant and the Functions authenticate and authorize requests with a custom logic, you don't need to configure any authentication provider in the Function App.
 Actually, you can completely skip the EasyAuth configuration flow of the Azure Function App.